dpv927/archcraft.cfg/README.md

 ```

 ## Lvim config
-Optionally you can install my configuration for LunarVim, which is a very useful and elegant distribution of Neovim.
+Optionally you can install my configuration for <a href="https://www.lunarvim.org/es/">LunarVim</a>, which is a very useful and elegant distribution of <a href="https://neovim.io/">Neovim</a>.
 To do so, install Lunarvim as indicated in its official page and copy my configuration:

 ```bash
 cp -r ~/cd dpv-theme-files/dotfiles/lvim/ ~/.config